Introduction

 • Toyota GR86 Cup

-Having spent the last season on the rookie MX5 cup seat, this season I decided to move up to the GR86.
-It meant I didn’t need to buy a new car, however I would need at least 4 more tracks to complete the championship.
+After spending last season in the MX5 Cup, I decided it was time to step up to the Toyota GR86.
+The good news?
+I didnā€™t have to buy a new car.
+The bad news?
+I needed to get a few more tracks to complete the championship.

-Finishing where I started
+Finishing Where I Started

-Here is a great overview Garage61 provides of the race:
+Hereā€™s a great overview from Garage61 of how the race unfolded:

 race

-Best Lap
+Best Lap Breakdown

 best-lap